-Certificate programs in car audio installation teach students, who can be as young as 16, how to install speakers, radios, subwoofers and other audio electronics in automobiles.
+Certificate programs in car audio installation teach students, who can be as young as 16, how to install audio electronics in automobiles.
 Most programs include hands-on projects to give students experience in installation techniques.
 Students learn to use the correct tools and gain an understanding of proper techniques for the installation of audio electronics.
 Program lengths vary, but about a year is common.
 After gaining professional experience, graduates may qualify for professional certification.

-Although some students opt for online training, it is important to have practical experience.
-Courses give students with the educational background needed to perform installation tasks, but it is also important that the skills are practiced on actual equipment.
+Although some students opt for online training, it is important to have practical experience in car audio installation.
+Courses in such programs provide students with the educational background needed to perform installation tasks, but it is also important that the skills are practiced on actual equipment.
 Some of hands-on training covers key installation factors such as:

 - Circuit board and connector soldering